MicrosoftDocs/dataexplorer-docs/data-explorer/graph-scenarios.md

 ms.date: 09/03/2023
 # Customer intent: As a data analyst, I want to learn about common scenarios for using Kusto Query Language (KQL) graph semantics.
 ---

 # What are common scenarios for using Kusto Query Language (KQL) graph semantics?

 Graph semantics in Kusto Query Language (KQL) allows you to model and query data as graphs.
 There are many scenarios where graphs are useful for representing complex and dynamic data that involve many-to-many, hierarchical, or networked relationships, such as social networks, recommendation systems, connected assets, or knowledge graphs.

 In this article, you learn about common scenarios for using KQL graph semantics.

-## Scenario: Friends of a friend
+## Friends of a friend

 One common use case for graphs is to model and query social networks, where nodes are users and edges are friendships or interactions.
-For example, imagine we have a table called *Users* that has data about users, such as their name and organization, and a table called *Knows* that has data about the friendships between users as shown in the following diagram:
+For example, imagine we have a table called _Users_ that has data about users, such as their name and organization, and a table called _Knows_ that has data about the friendships between users as shown in the following diagram:

 :::image type="content" source="media/graph/graph-friends-of-a-friend.png" alt-text="Diagram that shows a graph of friends of a friend.":::